-Amish Country Casserole is an economical, creamy dinner, perfect for a crowd – make-ahead and freezer friendly too !
+Amish Country Casserole is an economical, creamy dinner, perfect for a crowd.
+Make-ahead and freezer friendly recipe too !
+This casserole is perfect to ease into Fall or out of Winter, beginning Spring.

 The recipe is so easy to make and can be doubled or even tripled easily.
 Vegetables can also be added to give the dish that little extra stretch.